-The first mention of the Boqueria market of Barcelona dates from 1217, when tables were installed near the old door of the city to sell meat.
-From December 1470, a market selling pigs occurred at this site.
-At this time, the Market had the name Mercat Bornet or was (until 1794) simply known as Mercat de la Palla (Straw Market).
+The first mention of La Boqueria market in Barcelona dates from 1217, when tables were set up near the old city gate to sell meat.
+From December 1470 onwards, a market for the sale of pigs was held there.
+At that time, the market was called Mercat Bornet or (until 1794) simply known as Mercat de la Palla (Straw Market).

-At the beginning, the market was not enclosed and did not have an official statute, it was regarded as a simple extension of the market of Plaça Nova which then extended to the Plaça del Pi.
+In the beginning, the market was not fenced in and had no official status; it was considered to be a simple extension of the Plaça Nova market, which then extended to the Plaça del Pi.

-Later, the authorities decided to construct a separate market on La Rambla, housing mainly fishmongers and butchers.
-It is not until 1826 that the market is legally recognized and a convention held in 1835 decides construction of an official place.
+Later, the authorities decided to build a separate market on the Rambla, housing mainly fishmongers and butchers.
+It was not until 1826 that the market was legally recognised and a convention held in 1835 decided to build an official square.

-Construction began March 19, 1840 under the direction of architect Mas Vilà.
-The market officially opened the same year, but the plans for the building were modified many times.
-The official inauguration of the structure was finally made in 1853.
-In 1911, the new fish market was opened and, in 1914, the metal roof that still exists today was constructed.
+Work began on 19 March 1840 under the direction of the architect Mas Vilà.
+The market was officially opened the same year, but the plans for the building were modified several times.
+The official inauguration of the structure finally took place in 1853.
+In 1911 the new fish market was opened and in 1914 the metal roof that still exists today was built.